wikitops/ansible_portus/README.md

-# Ansible : Playbook Kubernetes
+# Ansible : Playbook Portus

-The aim of this project is to deploy a Kubernetes cluster on Vagrant instances.
+The aim of this project is to deploy Portus on Vagrant instances.

 ## Getting Started